Connecting SaaS Tools

 You can run a test request using one of the following methods:

 a) Select a previously closed test request and click the "Submit new request" button.
-This will queue up a new DSR to run against just this one integration. b) You can submit a new Data Subject Request and selecting the option to mark the request as a test request.
+This will queue up a new DSR to run against just this one integration. b) You can and selecting the option to mark the request as a test request.
 Test requests will process on all systems in your Integrations regardless of whether the integration is marked as "live".

-Once the request has been created, you may want to check the status of the request and potentially expedite the request if there is a built in wait period.
+Once the request has been created, you may want to of the request and potentially if there is a built in wait period.
 When viewing a request, you can check the "Integrations" tab to visualize how the request is processing the integration you are testing.

 - Turn live mode on - Once you have tested your integration ad are ready to process all incoming production Data Subject Requests against your integration, toggle the "Live Mode" switch on and you're ready to go for any new requests!